cloudcommunity/AWS-Study-Group/README.md

-# AWS-Study-Group
+# AWS Study Group

-Putting together a plan and resources to conduct AWS studies in our community
+Putting together a plan and resources to conduct AWS studies in our community.